aaronsb/fizzbuzztensor/docs/tensor-fizzbuzz-paper.md

 ## 10. Conclusion

 We have demonstrated that FizzBuzz, when viewed through the lens of tensor operations and signal processing, reveals a rich mathematical structure.
-The pattern vector representation:
+Three distinct tensor representations emerge, each optimized for different constraints:

+**Pattern Vector (15 elements)**: The initial discovery - representing the complete period as a rank-1 tensor.
+This exposes the periodic structure ($P = 15 = \text{lcm}(3,5)$) and enables $O(1)$ lookups with a single modulo operation.
+Signal analysis reveals fundamental frequency at $1/15$ and component frequencies at $1/3$ and $1/5$.

+**Compact Binary Matrix (4 elements)**: Maximum compression achieved by indexing directly on binary divisibility rather than position in cycle.
+This 73% storage reduction makes the representation optimal for memory-constrained environments while maintaining the same lookup semantics.

+**Batched 3D Tensor**: Introducing the batch dimension enables parallel computation of multiple sequences simultaneously.
+The $(B, N, D)$ structure is ideal for GPU acceleration and distributed computing, trading storage for parallelism.

+These representations share common insights:
-- Reduces infinite sequences to finite lookup tables
+- Finite lookup tables encode infinite sequences
-- Enables $O(1)$ per-element computation
-- Exposes the periodic and spectral nature of the problem
-- Generalizes naturally to arbitrary divisor sets
-- Connects to trigonometric and Fourier-based solutions
+- Periodicity is fundamental, not incidental
+- Different dimensional structures solve different problems
+- Tensor operations make structure explicit

+The progression from pattern vector → compact matrix → batched tensor demonstrates how representation choice depends on deployment constraints: storage, computation, or parallelism.

-This approach transforms a simple programming exercise into an exploration of periodicity, signal analysis, and the expressive power of tensor operations.
+This transforms a simple programming exercise into an exploration of periodicity, dimensional reduction, signal analysis, and the trade-offs inherent in different tensor representations.

 ---